stochastic-sisyphus/research/verification-reversal.md

 **What would falsify this framework:** Evidence that verification costs scale sublinearly with artifact volume under AI assistance; demonstration that recursive AI verification achieves independent rejection signals (ρ → 0); or market evidence that high-verification strategies outcompete low-verification strategies pre-crisis.

+*Preemption (common objection).* This framework applies when verification cannot be reduced to pattern-matching within the training distribution.
+Domains where verification is formally specifiable (theorem proving, compilation, unit tests, model checking) may escape these dynamics because independent rejection signals can be automated cheaply.

 ### 10.6 Physical Constraints on Synthetic Productivity

 The computational substrate for AI-mediated production imposes hard physical limits.
-Global data center electricity consumption is projected to double between 2022 and 2026, with AI workloads driving a substantial share of this growth (International Energy Agency, 2024).
+The IEA notes that electricity consumption from data centres, AI, and cryptocurrency “could double by 2026,” with data centres’ total consumption rising from an estimated 460 TWh in 2022 to “more than 1000 TWh in 2026” (International Energy Agency, 2024).
 This creates a binding constraint: measured productivity gains from artifact generation are partially offset by rising energy costs and infrastructure requirements.
 The wedge between digital throughput and physical resource consumption suggests that synthetic productivity, even when measured correctly, may face diminishing returns as energy efficiency gains decelerate and computational demands scale super-linearly with model capabilities.

 ---